marlenec/MicroErosion/README.md

 ## Requirements
 * R version 3.6.0 or higher.
 Former versions of R might cause problems with entropart and ape packages and their dependencies;
-* Entropart R-package  version 1.6-1 or higher, and its dependencies [CRAN page](https://CRAN.R-project.org/package=entropart);
+* [Entropart](https://CRAN.R-project.org/package=entropart) R-package  version 1.6-1 or higher, and its dependencies;
-* ape R-package version 5.3 or higher, and its dependencies  [CRAN page](https://CRAN.R-project.org/package=ape).
+* [ape](https://CRAN.R-project.org/package=ape) R-package version 5.3 or higher, and its dependencies.

 ## Input